Need Help? Give us a call.

 LegalZoom customer phone support is available both on the weekdays and on Saturday.
 Email support is also available.
 Unfortunately, however, online reviews include several complaints about the quality of LegalZoom’s customer service and business formation filings.

-LegalZoom is costlier than some competitors for business formation.
-Prices start at $79 plus state filing fees for business formation, whereas competitors like IncFile charge just $49 plus government filing fees.
+LegalZoom is costlier than competitors for business formation.
+Prices start at $79 plus state filing fees for business formation, whereas competitors like IncFile charge as little as $0 plus government filing fees.

 Certain services, like document review, are available only if you sign up for the monthly business legal plan.
 You can’t just access them on a one-time basis.